 Two brothers from Belgium, under the trade name Derako, began exporting European-made linear wood planks to the United States.
 Wayne Robison managed the line, but switched the trade name to Rulon.

-The founders of 9Wood first met and worked at Pacific Wood Ceilings.
+The founders of 9Wood first met and worked at Pacific Wood Systems.

 Charley Coury and Dan Boustead began working for Pacific Wood Systems, a spin-off of Wood Tech Pacific.
 PWS owner Merle Tyler was a creative entrepreneur.
 He offered Coury and Boustead wide latitude to build business on the sales and engineering side.